Rouquier's conjecture and diagrammatic algebra: Koszul duality

 \begin{theorem} The usual grading on $T^\vartheta$ is Koszul, and the equivalence of Theorem~\ref{thm:cherednik-KLR} induces an equivalent graded lift of $\cO^{\vartheta}$ to the grading on category $\cO$.
 In particular, $\cS^\vartheta$ is standard Koszul and balanced. \end{theorem} \begin{proof} By the numerical criterion of Koszulity \cite[2.11.1]{BGS96}, if an algebra has one Koszul grading, then any other grading with the same graded Cartan matrix is again Koszul, and in fact graded Morita equivalent to the first Koszul grading.
-Thus, any grading on $T^\vartheta$ whose Cartan matrix is the matrix expressing Uglov's canonical basis in terms of its dual is a Koszul grading, since the grading induced from the truncated category $\cO$ has this property holds in the truncated parabolic category $\cO$ by \cite[8.2]{MR2673739}.
-By Corollary \ref{cor:Fock-decom}, this is the case for the diagrammatic grading on $T^\vartheta$ as well, so this grading is Koszul.
+Thus, any grading on $T^\vartheta$ whose Cartan matrix is the matrix expressing Uglov's canonical basis in terms of its dual is a Koszul grading, since the grading induced from the truncated parabolic category $\cO$ has this property by \cite[8.2]{MR2673739}.
+By Corollary \ref{cor:Fock-decom}, this is the case for the diagrammatic grading on $T^\vartheta$ as well.
+Thus, the grading on $T^\vartheta$ is Koszul.
 Similarly, $T^\vartheta$ is balanced and standard Koszul (the latter being part of the definition of the former) by \cite[4.3]{SVV}. \end{proof}

 In the case where $T^{\vartheta}$ is Morita equivalent to a quiver Schur algebra (as shown in \cite[Th.
 A]{WebwKLR}), this Koszulity has been established independently by Maksimau in forthcoming work \cite{Maks}.
-We'll give an independent and different proof in \cite{Webqui}.
+As mentioned before, we give an independent and different proof in \cite{Webqui}.